BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 Modded races are not supported by default, and it is something you may need a patch for.
 There are a few patches on Nexus for Unique Tav, so it will depend on which race you have downloaded.
-Nothing bad will happen if you do not have a patch, but you will just not be able to use body tatto's etc,
+Nothing bad will happen if you do not have a patch, but you will just not be able to use body tattos etc,

 - Good mods to have for compatibility with Unique Tav